What is Obsessive Compulsive Disorder (OCD)?

 - Germs live forever on any surface: This is the belief that once a germ attaches itself to a surface it will stay there forever and be capable of infecting you.
 In reality, most surfaces are fairly inhospitable for bacteria and viruses, and the microorganisms become inactivated fairly quickly, usually within minutes or at most an hour.

 - Things transfer at 100% potency: The law of transfer says that with each transfer the potency of what is being transferred becomes less and less.
 So if you touch something that has germs on it, your hand will have some germs transfer.
-If you then touch something, such as a computer keyboard, less germs will transfer.
+If you then touch something, such as a computer keyboard, fewer germs will transfer.
 Then when someone else touches the keyboard, even fewer germs will transfer to them.
 The more transfers the less is transferred.

 The Treatment: Using Exposure and Response Prevention